Characterising the infinite volume scaling limit of gradient models with non-convex energy: Introduction

 The low temperature (i.e., large $ \beta$) and small tilt regime has been extensively studied by Adams, Koteck\'{y} and M\"uller in \cite{AKM16} for scalar-valued fields and by Adams, Buchholz, Koteck\'{y} and M\"uller for vector-valued fields in \cite{ABKM}.
-Both of these works utilise an extension and adaptation of renormalisation group analysis introduced by Brydges \textit{et al.}, \cite{BY90, Bry09,BBS18}.
-In \cite{AKM16}, the authors show that the surface tension as a function of the tilt is strictly convex for large enough inverse temperature $ \beta $ and small tilts $ u\in\R^d $ and their analysis and results are extended to vector-valued fields in \cite{ABKM}, along with showing that the scaling limit is Gaussian.
-In earlier work, based on \cite{AKM16}, Hilger showed in \cite{Hil16} that the scaling limit (specifically the so-called \emph{torus scaling limit}, see below) is indeed a \emph{continuum Gaussian Free Field} with some strictly positive symmetric covariance matrix $ \bq\in\R^{d\times d}_{\rm sym} $.
-Our aim in this note is to prove a longstanding conjecture that the covariance matrix of the scaling limit is given by the Hessian of surface tension in the large $ \beta $ and small tilt $u$ regime.
-We show the following scaling limit, also called \emph{torus scaling limit}, or \emph{ensemble scaling limit}.
-We first choose $ \Lambda $ to be a discrete torus of volume $ \abs{\Lambda}=L^{dN} $ for some $ L>0, N\in\N$, and we let $ \gamma_{\Lambda,\beta}^{\ssup{u}} $ be the Gibbs distribution with tilt $u$.
-Given a smooth function $ f$ on the \emph{continuum torus} $ \T^d=(\R/\Z)^d $ with zero mean, we introduce the scaled function For large values of $ \beta $ and small tilt $ u$, we show that
+Both of these works utilise an extension and adaptation of renormalisation group ideas introduced by Brydges \textit{et al.}, see \cite{BY90, Bry09,BBS18}.
+In \cite{AKM16}, the authors show that the surface tension as a function of the tilt is strictly convex for large enough inverse temperature $ \beta $ and small tilts $ u\in\R^d $.
+Their analysis and results are extended to vector-valued fields in \cite{ABKM}, along with showing that the scaling limit for macroscopic functions on the torus is Gaussian.
+In earlier work, based on \cite{AKM16}, Hilger \cite{Hil16} had already proved that the scaling limit with respect to the finite volume measures on the torus (referred to as the \emph{torus scaling limit} below) is indeed a continuum GFF with some strictly positive symmetric covariance matrix.